jyrkioraskari/IFCtoLBD/IFCtoLBD_MCP/README.md

 - `ifctolbd_runtime_info`: returns runtime paths and Java bridge settings.

 All tools accept `ifcPath`; when omitted, the sample `IFCtoLBD/src/main/resources/Duplex_A.ifc` is used.

+## Security and resource limits

+Input files are restricted to the repository root by default.
+Output files are restricted to `IFCtoLBD_MCP/demo/output`.
+Configure narrower or additional roots with the platform-separated `IFCTOLBD_MCP_READ_ROOTS` and `IFCTOLBD_MCP_WRITE_ROOTS` environment variables. `IFCTOLBD_MCP_MAX_MODELS` controls the number of simultaneously loaded models (default: 8).

+SPARQL is parsed by Jena and limited to `SELECT`; `SERVICE` is disabled, queries are capped at 100,000 characters, results at 1,000 rows, and a 10-second timeout is applied when supported by the bundled Jena API.
+Prefer the domain-specific inspection tools for agent workflows.

+The available SHACL packs are `core-bot`, `properties-units`, `geometry-crs`, `digital-twin-sensors`, `fire-accessibility`, `supply-chain-identifiers`, and `sustainability-declarations`, currently at version 1.0.0.
+Reports are available as `ifctolbd://models/{modelId}/validation/{reportId}` resources.